 The invitation for FOB screening will come in the post every two years, and includes everything you need to do the test.
 It usually involves collecting three tiny samples of separate stools onto a special card (some cancers don't bleed all the time, so three samples from different days gives a more accurate result).
 You then pop the card into the hygienically sealed freepost envelope provided and send it off.
 It's estimated if everyone invited took the NHS bowel screening test, we could cut death rates from bowel cancer by 16%!

-Taking a regular 'baby aspirin' (75 mg) tablet a day may cut your risk of colon cancer.
-Recent studies suggest that taking this dose daily for 10 years between the age of 50 and 65 could reduce your risk by a third.
+Taking a regular 'baby aspirin' (75 mg) tablet a day may reduce the risk of colon or rectal cancer.
+Recent studies suggest that taking this dose daily for 10 years between the age of 50 and 65 could reduce the risk of bowel cancer by a third.
 If you've had a heart attack or stroke, you should definitely be taking this anyway unless there's a medical reason you shouldn't.
 However, aspirin does carry a risk of bleeding from the stomach, so for some people the risks might outweigh the benefits.
 Speak to your doctor before you start on a regular dose.

 What does an abnormal FOB test result mean?

 About 49 out of 50 will have a normal bowel cancer screening result, which you’ll receive in the post within around two weeks.
 Sometimes the result is uncertain and you’ll be asked to repeat the test - most people who do this end up having a normal result.
 If you're one of the remaining few who have an abnormal result, you'll be invited to see a specialist for a procedure called a colonoscopy - this involves taking medicine to clean your bowel out and putting a thin flexible telescope into your bowel through your bottom.
 About 90% of people who have this are found not to have bowel cancer.